 I aim to bring our storybook of words alive and make it visually appealing with graphics, images and some stylish design tinkering.
 I’m based in Dorset and have interests in fitness, outdoors, military, and psychology.
-I have thus far written a number of articles and have an overall aim of growing Humanism.
+My overall aim is to promote and grow humanism.
+I'm a former 'Humanist of the Year' for Dorset Humanists.

 I’m Vice-Chair of Stockport Humanists and was Secretary of Greater Manchester Humanists 2007-2015.
 I hope to provide some input to Humanistically Speaking from outside its region of origin, and contribute to its ongoing development as a lively and topical humanist magazine of interest to both local groups and those who are not members of a group.

 Lynda Tilley - Deceased

 Lynda has very sadly died - see her obituary here.
 We will keep her with us on this page to the end of the year.